Vietnam.vn - Nền tảng quảng bá Việt Nam

 Participants at the closing conference of COP28.
 Photo: REUTERS

 The agreement specifically calls for a fair, orderly and equitable transition away from fossil fuels in energy systems, leading to net zero emissions by 2050.
-It also calls for tripling global renewable energy capacity by 2030, accelerating efforts to reduce coal use, and accelerating technologies such as carbon capture and storage to clean up hard-to-decarbonize industries.
+It also calls for tripling global renewable energy capacity by 2030, accelerating efforts to reduce coal use and accelerating technologies such as carbon capture and storage that can clean up hard-to-decarbonize industries.

 Implementation of the COP28 agreement will be up to individual countries, through their own policies and investments.
 Oil, gas and coal still account for about 80% of the world’s energy.
 Burning coal, oil and gas is a major cause of climate change.
 These fuels also account for more than three-quarters of global greenhouse gas emissions.